 - GeoHack (Links to on-line maps and location specific services.)

 - Magna Rauele,

 - Raffleya (xiv cent.).

 - The parish of Great Raveley was in the Huntingdon Union for Poor Law administration.
-Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) is available, as fiche set D10, from the Huntingdonshire FHS.
+Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) is available, as fiche set D10, from the Cambridgeshire and Huntingdonshire FHS.

 - Population in 1801 - 108

 - Population in 1901 - 156

 - Separate population figures for Great Raveley parish were last published in 1931.
 From 1935, the figures have been included with Upwood.